komrad36/KPS/README.md

     KPS poly.kps config.kps

 The system responds by echoing the parameters and other diagnostic information.
+If AERO_MODE is set to ANALYTICAL, the aerodynamics module reports analytical-mode initialization:

+    Initializing aero...
+    Analytical aero ready.

-If CUDA_DEVICE is set to NONE, the aerodynamics module reports CPU initialization:
+If AERO_MODE is set to CPU, the aerodynamics module reports CPU initialization:

-    Initializing KAero...
+    Initializing aero...
-    CPU KAero ready.
+    CPU aero ready.

 Otherwise, the aerodynamics module reports CUDA initialization:

-    Initializing KAero...
+    Initializing aero...
-    CUDA KAero initialized on device 0: GeForce GTX 780M CUDA KAero ready.
+    CUDA aero initialized on device 0: GeForce GTX 780M CUDA aero ready.

 If all initialization is successful, the system reports: